dplyukhin/UIGC/GUIDE.md

 ### Garbage actors

 Different GC engines collect different kinds of garbage.
-The WRC engine detects when an actor has no incoming references---i.e. every incoming reference to the actor has had `ctx.release` invoked on it.
+The MAC engine implements *weighted reference counting*, which detects when an actor has no incoming references---i.e. every incoming reference to the actor has had `ctx.release` invoked on it.
 The CRGC engine detects a more general kind of garbage, called _quiescent_ garbage.